trailofbits/algo/docs/deploy-from-fedora-workstation.md

 ### Check `pip`

-Run `pip -v` and check the pythong version it is using:
+Run `pip -v` and check the python version it is using:

 ````
 $ pip -V